hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 partial_length_uniq_matching <- pacbio_to_ocwieja[partial_uniq_matching, ]
 ```

-34,642 of the 149,239 pacbio potential proteins were partial-length (did not include the Start codon) and aligned uniquely to a single Ocwieja protein
+34,642 of the 149,239 pacbio potential proteins were partial-length and aligned uniquely to a single Ocwieja protein

 ```r
 length(which(levels(partial_length_uniq_matching$V14) %in% partial_length_uniq_matching$V14))